vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ### Install Tanzu CLI Plugins

-After you unpack the Tanzu CLI bundle file, you will see a CLI folder with multiple subfolders and files.
+After you unpack the Tanzu CLI bundle file, a CLI folder with multiple subfolders and files is created.
 Use the following command to install the Tanzu CLI.

 ```
 [root@tkg-bootstrapper ~]# tar -xvf tanzu-cli-bundle-linux-amd64.tar